 Length: 2.5km Loop

 Another leisurely stroll in Port Hardy is the Quatse River Loop is a delightful leisurely stroll, sure to sooth away your cares while you wind your way through.
 This nature trail is easy terrain with a mixture of gravel and boardwalk surfaces.
 You can extend this walk by going under the bridge and continuing with the Estuary Trail.
 During the spring and summer months this area is a haven for various birds, such as ducks, geese, ravens, great blue heron, eagles, etc. When the salmon run occurs, the estuary and river area becomes abundant with wildlife.

 Commuter Trail (also known as Fort Rupert Trail)

 Length: 3.7 km

 The Commuter Trail, also known as The Fort Rupert Trail, is a historic walk through Kwagu’ł territory.
 This route was used to commute between villages at Tayaguł and Bear Cove.
 Nowadays it is a beautiful hike through first and second-growth forests; keep an eye out for culturally modified trees.
 The Commuter Trail has two trailheads, located off Beaver Harbour Road and Bear Cove Highway –– both have local First Nations artwork at each entrance.
 The trail includes boardwalk and a gravel type surfaces, and some uphill terrain.
 There is a beautiful lake about halfway from either direction where you can sit on a bench, rest on your journey, and enjoy the silence.
 (Photography by Sarah Étoile)

 Tex Lyon Trail

 The Tex Lyon Trail is the most difficult trail within Port Hardy.
 So, if you’re looking for a challenge and have the time –– this trail is for you!
 The trail head starts at the north end of Storey’s Beach and goes out to Dillion Point.
-While a round trip can be done in eight hours, it is recommend to allow 12 hours for a return trip, and to watch the tides.
+While a round trip can be done in eight hours, it is recommended to allow 12 hours for a return trip, and to watch the tides.
 Along with this timeframe, it is recommended to be well prepared with proper attire, food, water, first aid kit, and knowledge of tide charts.
 Although, the Tex Lyon Trail can be challenging, it does have rewarding views of Beaver Harbour and the Queen Charlotte Straits.